newellbrandon/kastendevhub.github.io/_posts/2024-05-23-automated-dr-with-kasten.markdown

 # Conclusion

-This example show how a such complex operation or restoring all the apps in a cluster become so easy with Kasten.
+This example show how a such complex operation of restoring kasten and all the apps in a cluster become so easy when you can automate everything.
 Testing you disaster recovery procedure is very important and automation of thoses operations should be your first preoccupation.
 Working with a tool like Kasten that regards API as first class citizen is the key to success.